anguyen8/XAI-papers/README.md

 # B. Decision explanations

 ## B1.
 Attribution maps

+### B1.0 Surveys
+* Feature Removal Is A Unifying Principle For Model Explanation Methods. _Covert et al. 2020_ [pdf](https://arxiv.org/pdf/2011.03623.pdf "A survey that explains how 25 attribution methods remove features to measure their importance to model decisions.")

 ### B1.1 White-box / Gradient-based

 * A Taxonomy and Library for Visualizing Learned Features in Convolutional Neural Networks [pdf](https://arxiv.org/pdf/1606.07757.pdf)